HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_tsolution.rst

    :align: center

-Note: In the Custody system, there are three kinds of cost expenses in the tripartite system: collecting miners' fee, extracting miners' fee, and profit-sharing commission;
+Note: In the Custody system, there are three kinds of cost expenses in the tripartite system: collecting miners' fees, extracting miners' fees, and profit-sharing commission;

-a) Collection of Miners’ Fee: With each currency’s account type, after depositing the coins, the funds on the address will be collected to the hot wallet address and the block chain network.
-Part of the main chain block chain transaction will consume the miner fee, and the cost of which will be borne by the client.
-Client can contact us if they would like this capital expenditure will be handled by us;
+a) Collection of Miners’ Fee: With each currency’s account type, after depositing the coins, the funds on the address will be collected to the hot wallet address and the blockchain network.
+Part of the main chain blockchain transaction will consume the miner fee and the cost of which will be borne by the client.
+The client can contact us if they would like this capital expenditure will be handled by us;

-b) Miner's fee: Miner's fee (in some currencies) shall be borne by the three parties when withdrawing coins to the address of non-ChainUP Custody and using the block chain network.
+b) Miner's fee: Miner's fee (in some currencies) shall be borne by the three parties when withdrawing coins to the address of non-ChainUP Custody and using the blockchain network.
 This part of capital expenditure can be viewed directly in the coin withdrawal order;

 c) Distribution fee: temporarily not charged.